Fenzrael/GlennJOLLY_12_15042022/README.md

 ## III - Launching Api Back-end(edited by Openclassroom):
 > You can visit: https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard or read file Readme of folder Back-end.
 ----
+1. `cd Back-end`: for redirection to the Back-end folder.